jeanmathieupotvin/magic/README.md

 1. Give a name to your collection.
 Follow this convention: `Collection: <your-name-goes-here>`.
 2. Give a description to your collection.
 Follow this convention: `set:<set-code-or-null-string> desc:<description-if-any>`.

-    - The Scryfall description field must always beging by a `set` key.
+    - The Scryfall description field must always begin by a `set` key.
 If there is none, set it equal to `set:null`.
     - The Scryfall description field can contain anything, as long as you categorize your contents in `key:value` pairs separated by exactly one space.
     - Use lower cases only.